-- Understanding liability for defective products
+- Manufacturers, retailers, and distributors can all share liability for defective products

 Understanding liability for defective products

-- Manufacturing errors that create hidden risks
+- Manufacturing defects that create hidden risks

-- Insufficient warnings or incorrect usage instructions
+- Missing safety warnings or unclear instructions

 - Poor quality control during production

-What to do immediately after a product-related injury?
+What to do immediately after a product-related injury

 Who can be held responsible?